The activities, badges and awards in our new programme are organised into themes

 Girls explore the world through our programme’s six themes

 We know trying different things is important to girls and young women.
-So we’ve built our new programme around six themes that offer girls a broad range of experiences.
+So we’ve built our programme around six themes that offer girls a broad range of experiences.

-One theme might include activities to build your confidence, another take you on a muddy adventure or teach you how to fix a plug.
+One theme might include activities to build your confidence, another will take you on a muddy adventure or teach you how to fix a plug.

 Thinking about activities by theme is also a way to make sure girls are offered a balanced and varied programme.
 By giving them a well-rounded experience, we can help girls develop their sense of self and how they relate to the wider world.

 Introducing the six themes

 All six themes are equally important as each represents an area of girls’ development.

 Girls explore emotions and learn about themselves.
 They’ll look at what they enjoy, build confidence and discover how feelings affect behaviour.

 Girls develop their creativity in all sorts of ways.
 They’ll make up stories and create inventions to solve problems and start thinking laterally and teaching creative skills to friends.